 On the final day of the course, the participants engage in a reflection session in which they are encouraged to examine benefits gained from the course and complete a course evaluation form.
 Participants are encouraged to keep contact via email and private social networking.
 Regular follow-up contact is made with the participants after completion of the course.
 The Alpha trainers are available for follow-up advice and support at all times.

-To apply for the General Methodology in the Classroom Course
+To apply for the Modern Methodologies in the Language Classroom Course

 To make application for Erasmus+ funding for this course or any of our other in-service training courses for teachers please visit your National Agency website for full information on the application process.